UedaTakeyuki/pondslider/README.md

 # pondslider
-Multipurpose sensorhandler, read the value from source & do somethings (send, save, trigger, ...) with it, as configed.
+General sensor handler, read sensor & do somethings (send, save, trigger, ...) with the value.

 ## What is pondslider